Faith Jenkins: Career

 She started her legal career in the New York City office of Sidley Austin.
 After five years as a litigator, she was an Assistant District Attorney, prosecuting criminals at the Manhattan District Attorney's Office.

 Jenkins has appeared on CNN, MSNBC, Fox News Channel and Fox Business Channel as a legal analyst, on shows including Fox & Friends, The O'Reilly Factor, Hannity, Politics Nation with Rev. Al Sharpton, Studio B with Shepard Smith, Happening Now, Lou Dobbs Forum, Your World with Neil Cavuto, and Willis Report, as well as truTV's In Session.
 She has also contributed opinion editorials addressing current events in the New York Daily News.

-On May 29, 2014, it was announced that she would headline as a judge on daytime TV show Judge Faith, a "nationally syndicated arbitration-based court" TV series which premiered September 22, 2014.
+On May 29, 2014, it was announced that she would headline as a judge on daytime TV show Judge Faith, a "nationally syndicated arbitration-based court" TV series which premiered September 22, 2014 and ended in 2017.

-Jenkins is also a host of true crime documentary series entitled Justice By Any Means, which premiered on December 7, 2015, on TV One.
+Jenkins is also a host of true crime documentary series entitled Justice by Any Means, which premiered on December 7, 2015, on TV One.

+From 2020 to 2022, Jenkins was the presiding judge on Divorce Court.
+She left the show in September 2022 and was replaced by Star Jones.

 Jenkins now hosts Killer Relationship with Faith Jenkins on Oxygen.

-From 2020–22, Jenkins was the presiding judge on Divorce Court.

-She left the show in September 2022 to be replaced by Star Jones.